chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 to mix those up.
 So why don't you tell us a bit about `raw_ptr`s?

 28:40 DANA: So `raw_ptr` is really cool.
 It's a non-owning smart pointer.
-So that's kind of WeakPtr or SafeRef.
+So that's kind of like WeakPtr or SafeRef.
 These are also non-owning.
 And it's actually very similar in inspiration to what WeakPtr is.
-So it has a side channel where it can see if the thing It's pointing to is alive or gone.
-So for WeakPtr, it talks to the WeakPtrFactory and says am I deleted?
+So it has a side channel where it can see if the thing it's pointing to is alive or gone.
+So for WeakPtr, it talks to the WeakPtrFactory and says "am I deleted?"
 And for `raw_ptr`, what it does is it keeps a reference count, kind of like `scoped_refptr`, but it's a weak reference count.
 It's not owning.
 And it keeps this reference count in the memory allocator.
-So Chrome has its own memory allocator for new and delete called PartitionAlloc.
+So Chrome has its own memory allocator for `new` and `delete` called PartitionAlloc.
 And that lets us do some interesting stuff.
 And this is one of them.
 And so what happens is as long as there is `raw_ptr` around, this reference count is non-zero.
 So even if you go and you delete the object, the